OpenCTI-Platform/docs/docs/usage/workbench.md

     Until the workbench is validated, the contained data remains in draft form and is not recorded in the knowledge base.
 This ensures that only reviewed and approved data is officially integrated into the platform.

-For more information on importing files and workbench functionalities, refer to the [Import from files](import-files.md) documentation page.
+For more information on importing files, refer to the [Import from files](import-files.md) documentation page.